CHN Summer Student

 Reporting to the Regional Director of Canada Homestay Network (CHN) the Summer Student (SS), plays a critical role in ensuring the overall success of the homestay program in their community.
 The SS has the ability to build and maintain positive working relationships with international students, host families, and school personnel.
 This position requires sound and reliable judgment as all decisions affect students, hosts, schools and, ultimately, CHN’s client relationships and reputation in the community.

-This position is full time and runs until August 26, 2017 to coincide with the start of the school year.
+This position is full time (30 hours per week) and runs until the beginning of the Academic School year.

 To perform the duties of the job, flexible working hours are required including weekdays, weeknights and weekends.
 This position requires a home office setup that allows for work to be performed without unnecessary distractions, with a reliable high speed internet connection.

-The successful candidate will be currently enrolled in a post secondary school program and preferably be studying in a Cultural, International, Communications or Psychology centred program.
+The successful candidate must be a Canadian Citizen currently enrolled in a post secondary school program and preferably be studying in a Cultural, International, Communications or Psychology centred program.

 - Communicate with colleagues, students, and hosts on a regular basis following CHN policies and protocols for methods, timing and documentation of all such communications;